 Semi-trucks and their trailers are man-made machines.

-Because of this, even if everything else is going smoothly, a truck might break down on its way to haul your freight.
-This leaves you and your transportation provider scrambling for a last-minute solution to this issue.
+Because of this, even if everything else is going smoothly, a truck might break down on its way to haul your freight — leaving you and your transportation provider scrambling for a last-minute solution to this issue.

 Although the best partners will work to find you a solution, your shipment may end up failing due to the simple fact that the semi-truck — the conduit for your freight — breaks.